CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/05c-Secure-your-Fabric-data-warehouse.md

 **Important**: If you are continuing on from the previous lab (and you completed that lab successfully), do not complete this task; instead, continue from the next task.

-1. To open the Power BI Desktop, on the taskbar, click the Microsoft Power BI Desktop shortcut.
+1. To open the Power BI Desktop, on the Desktop, click the Microsoft Power BI Desktop shortcut.

 	![Picture 8](Images/04-configure-data-model-in-power-bi-desktop-advanced_image1.png)